ethancpwoo/SLAM-SpaceMapper/README.md

   <img src="./img_src/map2.png" />
 </p>

 Blue are the first images and the gradient to red is later in time.
+You can see the map is not the most accurate due to the loss in visual odometry, but it still gets the general idea of where the robot is.

+## Improvements

+A monocular slam system, has its limitations but my project specifically can get some improvements.

+1) Homography matrix can be used and compared to epipolar.
+I thought that it was not worth it the effort, but perhaps can improve accuracy later.
+2) Instead of repeating visual odometry twice per iteration, I could make it more efficient.
+3) Loop closure only optimizes on the point that frame matched with leading in crooked maps.
+Should include in backend, but this is in hindsight.
+4) For optimization, if this wasn't my first SLAM project, use g2o::slam3d prebuilt classes.